High-Density Ultracold Neutron Source for Low-Energy Particle Physics Experiments: Abstract

 \section{Abstract}

 SuperSUN, a new superthermal source of ultracold neutrons (UCN) at the Institut Laue-Langevin, exploits inelastic scattering of neutrons in isotopically pure superfluid $^4$He at temperatures below $0.6\,$K. For the first time, continuous operation with an intense broad-spectrum cold neutron beam is demonstrated over 60 days.
-We observe continuous UCN extraction rates of $21000\,$s$^{-1}$, and storage in the source with saturated \textit{in-situ} density $273\,$cm$^{-3}$.
-The high stored density, low-energy UCN spectrum, and long storage times open new possibilities in fundamental and applied physics.
+We observe continuous UCN extraction rates of $21000\,$s$^{-1}$, and storage in the source with saturated density $273\,$cm$^{-3}$.
+The low-energy \textit{in-situ} UCN spectrum is alterable via accumulation and holding delays, opening new possibilities in fundamental and applied physics.

 \textit{Introduction}\textemdash Ultracold neutrons (UCN) provide a route to high-precision experiments via long holding times \cite{steyerl,golub,ignatovich}.
-Precision measurements and searches for new physics are thus possible with relatively small numbers of stored UCN, including measurements of the neutron's permanent electric dipole moment (EDM)~\cite{PSIEDM} and lifetime~\cite{UCNtau}, angular correlations in $\beta$ decay~\cite{UCNA}, bound states in Earth's gravity~\cite{Cronenberg:2018qxf,Jenke:2020obe}, tests of Lorentz invariance~\cite{PhysRevLett.103.081602,Ivanov:2020son}, searches for axion-like new particles ~\cite{Ayres:2023txi}, and limits on the oscillation of neutrons to other neutral particles~\cite{PhysRevLett.131.191801}.
-Nevertheless, low statistics has been a longstanding challenge for fundamental UCN science and a major obstacle to applications.
-We present the first full implementation of a nearly 50-year-old concept to resolve this challenge \cite{GOLUB1977337}, following many proof-of-principle demonstrations \cite{AGERON1978469,golub1983operation,Brome:2001sm,BAKER200367,Zimmer:2007qw,PhysRevLett.107.134801,Masuda:2012tgd,Piegsa:2014kwa,TUCAN:2018vmr}.
+Precision measurements and searches for new physics are thus possible with relatively small numbers of stored UCN, including measurements of the neutron's permanent electric dipole moment (EDM)~\cite{PSIEDM} and lifetime~\cite{PhysRevC.111.045501}, angular correlations in $\beta$ decay~\cite{UCNA}, bound states in Earth's gravity~\cite{Cronenberg:2018qxf,Jenke:2020obe}, tests of Lorentz invariance~\cite{PhysRevLett.103.081602,Ivanov:2020son}, searches for axion-like new particles ~\cite{Ayres:2023txi}, and limits on its oscillation to other neutral particles~\cite{PhysRevLett.131.191801}.
+Nevertheless, low statistics has been a longstanding challenge of fundamental UCN science and a major obstacle to applications.
+We present the full implementation of a 50-year-old concept to resolve this challenge \cite{GOLUB1977337}, following many proofs-of-principle \cite{AGERON1978469,golub1983operation,Brome:2001sm,BAKER200367,Zimmer:2007qw,PhysRevLett.107.134801,Masuda:2012tgd,Piegsa:2014kwa,TUCAN:2018vmr}.
+Reconstructing stored UCN energy spectra, we show that experimentally quantified losses can be used to deliberately shape them.
+This opens new possibilities to study and control spectrum-dependent systematics in UCN experiments.